volodymyrprokopyuk/kotlin-sdp/README.md

       a port
     - In production a load balancer (NGINX) routes requests from a public-facing hostname to the port-bound app/service
 1. **Concurrency**.
-Scale out via the process model
+Scale out via the OS process model
-    - User first-class, share-nothing Unix processes/daemons (horizontal scalability) for each type of work load (HTTP requests, background workers, database)
+    - Use first-class, share-nothing Unix processes/daemons (horizontal scalability) for each type of work load (HTTP traffic, background workers, database)
     - App/service should rely on OS process manager (systemd)
 1. **Disposability**.
 Maximize robustness with fast startup and graceful shutdown
-    - App/service should be disposable: can be started on stopped at a moment's notice that facilitates fast elastic scaling and robust production deployments
+    - App/service should be disposable: can be started or stopped quickly that facilitates fast elastic scaling and robust production deployments
     - App/service should minimize startup time
     - App/service should shut down gracefully on SIGTERM:
         - For HTTP cease listening, let current request to finish, and then exit
         - For AMPQ return current idempotent job to a queue
 1. **Dev/prod parity**.
-Keep development, staging, and production as similar as possible
+Keep development, testing, staging, and production as similar as possible
     - App/service delivery pipeline shout be completely automated and use CI/CD
-    - Use the same Docker images in all environments (dev, stage, prod)
+    - Use the same Git repository, Docker image in all environments (dev, test, stage, prod)
 1. **Logs**.
 Treat logs as event streams
     - Instrumentalize app/service with logs to get insights, telemetry, and observability
-    - Logs are the stream of time-ordered events collected in centralized log aggregation system (Elasticsearch)
+    - Logs are a stream of time-ordered events collected in a centralized log aggregation system (Elasticsearch)
     - App/serer should only emit all structured (JSON) logs to the STDOUT
-    - Execution environment manages to augment and forward logs to the centralized log aggregation system (Elasticsearch) for introspection, real-time analysis, and alerting
+    - Execution environment manages to augment and forward logs to a centralized log aggregation system (Elasticsearch) for introspection, real-time analysis, and alerting
 1. **Admin processes**.
-Run admin/management task as one-off processes
+Run admin/management task as one-off processes in the same codebase
     - IaC admin source code and dependencies should ship with the app/service source code to avoid sync issues